swiftlang/swift-evolution/proposals/nnnn-async-await.md

 }
 ```

-It's easier to properly thread the error through when using `Result`, making the code shorter.
-But, the closure-nesting problem remains.
+It's easier to handle errors when using `Result`, but the closure-nesting problem remains.

 #### Problem 3: Conditional execution is hard and error-prone